 - Documentation to support no negative impact to the financial stability, viability, condition, and marketability of the project.

-- Confirmation that the borrower will still quality for the loan with any outstanding special assessment payment.
+- Confirmation that the borrower will still qualify for the loan with any outstanding special assessment payment.

 If the special assessment is related to safety, soundness, structural integrity, or habitability, all related repairs must be fully completed, or the project is not eligible.
 Additionally, if the lender or appraiser is unable to determine that there is no adverse impact, the project is ineligible.